mykolav/coollang-2020-fs/README.md

 # Work in progress

-The compiler can successfully build a Windows x64 or Linux x64 excecutable out of every [sample program](./src/Tests/CoolPrograms/Runtime).
+The compiler can successfully build a Windows x64 or Linux x64 executable out of every [sample program](./src/Tests/CoolPrograms/Runtime).

 Generational garbage collection is planned for some time in the future, but doesn't exist at the moment.
 As a result we never free allocated memory.